 These often unexplained and untreated symptoms are collectively called Temporomandibular Disorders (TMD).
 You sometimes hear this referred to as “TMJ,” although strictly speaking, TMJ refers to the joints that are affected – the temporomandibular joints, which make the hinge on which your mouth opens and closes.

-Initial treatment is conservative and completely reversible in accordance with the protocols set out by the American Academy of Craniofacial Pain.
+Initial treatment is conservative and completely reversible.
 Most often, it involves wearing of a removable appliance which places the jaw joint in a more ideal, relaxed position.
 Once maximum benefits have been obtained from the appliance, the patient is slowly weaned from it to see if the body readapts to the old position.

 Suffice it to say, due to the chronic and complex nature of this condition, a team medical approach is necessary.
 Most of the time, multiple health care providers are involved to get our patients the very best results.